JoseJVS/ngpu_dynamic_network_creation/README.md

  - ```gather_data.py```: Python script designed to collect the data from all of the simulation runs of a benchmark and compute the mean values and the standard deviation of the simulation timers.
  - ```benchmark.sh```: Bash script to automatically benchmark the model with 10 different random generation seeds and collect the data.

-If particular modifications to model scripts were needed, they were reported in individual README.md files inside the model directories.
+Individual instructions for each script are given in the respective model directories.

 ## TODOS: